Solving Parameterized Polynomial Systems with Decomposable Projections: Computing a fiber of a decomposable projection

-The mixed volume of this system is $4$, meaning the general root count of solutions in $({\mathbb{C}}^*)^2$ is $4$.
-The incidence variety of this system is reducible.
-However it is irreducible after saturating by the coordinate hyperplanes defined by $x_1x_2=0$.
-The projection of this irreducible component to $\mathbb{P}_u$ has a fiber of four solutions corresponding to the previously mentioned root count.
-Let $\alpha(x_1,x_2,t)=(x_1+x_2,t)$.
-Using decomposable monodromy, we find $\Wbeta$ has two points. \end{example}
+We are only interested in the component $Z$ of $V(F)$ not contained in a coordinate hyperplane.
+The projection $\pi$ of $Z$ to $\CC$ has a fiber of four solutions corresponding to the mixed volume of the system.
+Let $\alpha(u,z_1,z_2)=(u,z_1+z_2)$.
+Using decomposable monodromy, we find $\Wpib{u}$ has two points, which is less than the mixed volume. \end{example}